sanyalelizabet/sanyalelizabet/README.md

 ## Areas of interest

 - Portfolio analytics
-- Interest rates and money market
+- Rates and treasury analytics
 - Options and implied volatility
 - Python and R for financial applications

 ## Tools
 Python | R  | quantitative research | ML